aridoza/foundational-java/oop-java/subclasses-lesson/README.md

 Now that we have a specific example of polymorphism, let's revisit the topic.
 We see that we can create various subclasses of the same class and implement specific functionality for each.

 In our first example, we had `Cat` and `Lion`, and both had a `getLives()` method.
-However, the implementation was different despite sharing the same name.
+However, their implementation was different despite sharing the same name.

 In our second example, we had five different shapes — `Shape`, `Triangle`, `Circle`, `Rectangle`, and `Square` — all with different implementations of their `getCircumference()` and `getArea()` functionality.
-Yet they all worked just fine and we didn't need to alter how we used the instance of each shape.
+Yet they all worked just fine, and we didn't need to alter how we used the instance of each shape.

 ### Summary

-Inheritance is here for our convenience and to keep our code DRY (that stands for "Don't Repeat Youself").
+Inheritance is here for our convenience and to keep our code DRY (that stands for "Don't Repeat Yourself").
 It might seem like an intimidating concept, but once you master it, it can be a powerful tool.
 You'll find many examples of inheritance and shared properties and functionality in real life, which is exactly what our programming languages are meant to emulate and model.